Best At Home Herpes Test

 Yes, they are, but the level of accuracy of a herpes test depends on the testing company.
 For the most part, a sample from a sore or blister is going to be better than a blood test at getting you accurate results, but that doesn’t mean that a blood test is inaccurate.
 IgG blood tests are about 94% accurate when tested in a lab, and about 92% when tested at home.

 All of the testing companies we’ve recommended use this IgG test.
-Some clinics prefer to test for IgM antibodies, as they can theoretically detect a herpes infection sooner.
-That said, IgM tests are far less accurate and can increase the likelihood of a false result.
+Some clinics prefer to test for IgM antibodies, as they can detect a herpes infection sooner (when it’s newly acquired).
+That said, IgM antibodies drop off after the initial infection, meaning IgM tests aren’t ideal in all cases and can increase the likelihood of a false result.

 False positives can happen, but false negatives are rare in herpes blood tests if you’ve waited at least three weeks after potential exposure.
 A false negative is more common in a viral culture, sampling from an active sore, particularly if the sore is small or beginning to heal.
-None of our recommended at-home tests use viral cultures, so that’s another reason at-home testing might be a better option for you.
+None of our recommended at-home tests use viral cultures (only a physician should evaluate a lesion for herpes, as touching one could expose others to the virus), so that’s another reason at-home testing might be a better option for you.
 Blood testing can also still give accurate results if you’re asymptomatic, but you can’t test a sore that isn’t there.

 So, how can you choose between testing at home or in a doctor’s office?